weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 <details>
   <summary>The weighting in detail</summary>

 Each distance is normalized against other results for that target vector.
-Each normalized distance between the query vector and the target vector is multiplied by the specified weight, then the resulting weighted distances are summed for each object to produce a weighted distance.
+Each normalized distance between the query vector and the target vector is multiplied by the specified weight.
+The resulting weighted distances are summed for each object to produce a weighted distance.
 The search results are sorted by the weighted distance.

 </details>